Italian Panna Cotta Recipe

 - Heat cream/milk mixture gently over low to medium heat.
 This is not meant to boil.

 - Stir the bloomed gelatin into the cream/milk mixture OFF the heat.
-Don’t boil gelatin because it will lose it’s setting properties.
+Don’t boil gelatin because it will lose its setting properties, but be sure to dissolve it completely.

 - Pouring from a jug will ensure serving glasses remain clean of spills.

 Yes!
-This recipe must be made in advance because it needs to set.
-Make this dessert the day before you want to serve it for best results.
+This recipe must be made in advance because it needs to be set.
+Make this dessert the day before you want to serve it for the best results.

 Store in the refrigerator and wrap each glass in plastic wrap.

 This dessert is best served within 24 hours once it has set.
-However leftovers will keep for 3 or 4 days in the refrigerator but it will not be at its prime.
+However, leftovers will keep for 3 or 4 days in the refrigerator, but the panna cotta will become firmer.

 No, desserts set with gelatin are not suitable for freezing.